Social protection of the business manager

 This 2025 income allows both:

-The professional income for the year 2026 (reported to the tax authorities in April/June 2027) will be used to recalculate and adjust the contributions paid in 2026 if necessary.
+The professional income for 2026 (reported to the tax authorities in April/June 2027) will be used to recalculate and adjust the contributions paid in 2026 if necessary.

 Calculation basis

-Specifically, contributions, such as social contributions (CSG: titleContent and CRDS: titleContent), are calculated on the gross social income corresponding to the following amount:
+Specifically, contributions, such as social contributions (CSG: titleContent and CRDS: titleContent), are calculated on the gross social income which corresponds to the following amount:

-- For the businesses subject to income tax (IR) : turnover - company expenses (other than tax-deductible social security contributions and CSG)
+• For the businesses subject to income tax (IR) : turnover - company expenses (other than tax-deductible social contributions and CSG)

 One flat-rate abatement from 26% is then applied by theUrssaf: titleContent (this allowance is similar to social security contributions and the deductible CSG).